lsst-dm/nb_lsst_io/src/getting-started/getting-help.rst

 Slack
 =====

-We encourage you to use the `LSST Community forum <https://community.lsst.org/c/support/lsp>`__ as much as possible, but on occasion you might need to work directly with an LSST engineer to debug an issue in real-time.
+We encourage you to use the `Rubin Observatory LSST Community forum <https://community.lsst.org/c/support/lsp>`__ as much as possible, but on occasion you might need to work directly with a Rubin Observatory engineer to debug an issue in real-time.
-You can use the `#dm-lsp <https://lsstc.slack.com/channels/dm-lsp>`__ Slack channel for that.
+You can use the `#dm-rsp-support <https://lsstc.slack.com/channels/dm-rsp-support>`__ Slack channel for that.